Skip to content

 Now my life has changed entirely since I have moved to the United States.
 I now live in Oxford, Mississippi and I am managing to both study and train.
 At the moment I am studying English and philosophy, but then I will follow up with physiotherapy, nutrition and recreational administration, so how to organise an event, look for sponsors etc. So as you can see, I am studying for a career in… sport!

--Do you are now embarking on a true dual career.
+-You are now embarking on a true dual career.
 How tough is it?

 -Let’s say that here in the USA, it is much easier.
 I train in the morning with the whole team and I study in the afternoon.
 This has given me an interesting framework and has helped my personal organisation.
 Of course, studying in English requires a lot of time and effort for me.
 But this way I can really focus on shooting in the morning and on studying in the afternoon.
 And then I must also make the most of my spare time.